 How To Open YouTube Videos in Browser Instead of YouTube Android App

 On Android, when you click on a YouTube link received from your contacts in a messaging app or any link you find on the web, the video is launched and played by the official YouTube app automatically.
-This behavior is because the YouTube app for Android is the default and specialized application for detection of YouTube links playing YouTube videos.
+This behavior is because the YouTube app for Android is the default and specialized application for the detection of YouTube links playing YouTube videos.

 Some users might not like this behavior of being forced to use the YouTube app for watching YouTube Videos and might want to use a web browser instead.
 Also using a browser has its advantages as they can use certain browser extensions and add-ons of their choice such as an ad blocker, which is not possible when using the YouTube app.